smart-on-fhir/smart-on-fhir.github.io/clients/javascript/api/index.md

  * `smart.context.patient.Something.search()` when you only want results for the patient in context.

-(Note: that in any case your app will only be able to read the data it's authorized to see -- so you could be lazy and query for "all" the data knowing that authorization restrictions will limit what you see.
+(Note: in any case your app will only be able to read the data it's authorized to see -- so you could be lazy and query for "all" the data knowing that authorization restrictions will limit the data returned.
 But it's a good practice to write explicit patient-level queries when that's what you have in mind, because it will make your intentions more clear -- and make your code more portable.)